httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 --- abstract

 HTTP is often used as a substrate for other application protocols (a.k.a.
 HTTP-based APIs).
-This document specifies best practices for these protocols' use of HTTP.
+This document specifies best practices for such protocols' use of HTTP when they are defined for diverse implementation and broad deployment (e.g., in standards efforts).

 --- note_Note_to_Readers_